-Have you ever wondered how long dental veneers can last or what happens if you get an infected nerve under a crowned or veneered tooth or how much a dental smile makeover costs?
+Are you aware of what smile makeover treatment options might be available for you or how much a dental smile makeover costs?
+Have you ever wondered how long dental veneers can last or what happens if you get an infected nerve under a crowned or veneered tooth.
 Read our blog below and find our answers to the most frequently asked questions:

-If I have a ‘makeover’ on my teeth, will any of my own natural tooth be destroyed?
+If I have a smile makeover, will any of my own natural tooth be destroyed?

-How long do these veneers last and what can go wrong?
+How long do veneers used for smile makeovers last and what can go wrong?

-Porcelain, being much harder (in contrast to composite) needs little or no ‘maintenance’.
+Porcelain veneers used for smile makeovers, being much harder in contrast to composite, need little or no maintenance.

-Sometimes, because it is so hard yet also brittle, after a while the underlying tooth can ‘bend’ a little; but the porcelain can’t.
-So, if it is thin it may fracture or if it is thicker, it may simply ‘detach’ from the tooth.
-In the former case it would need replacing; in the latter it would simply be re-bonded (‘glued back’).
+Sometimes, because it is so hard yet also brittle, after a while the underlying tooth can bend a little; but the porcelain can’t.
+So, if it is thin it may fracture or if it is thicker, it may simply detach from the tooth.
+In the former case it would need replacing; in the latter it would simply be re-bonded, i.e. glued back on.

 What happens if I get an infected nerve under a tooth that has been crowned or veneered ?

-I am worried about costs, how much does a smile makeover cost ?
+How much will a smile makeover cost ?

 Answer: There is no one answer, as it depends on a number of factors.
-Doing a smile makeover is not like doing a face lift or a ‘boob job’.
+Doing a smile makeover is not like doing a face lift or other cosmetic enhancements.

 These factors are: